 You can contract the chickenpox, or varicella, virus through direct contact with an infected person or object.
 The bumps from the chickenpox rash can secrete fluids that can infect stuffed animals, plastic or wood toys and books, as well as worn clothing.
 Once the virus is contracted, it can take up to 21 days for symptoms to present, and the patient will be contagious for up to 10 days following the rash’s first appearance.
 The rash is the main symptom of the virus, starting off as smaller pink and red bumps before expanding with fluids, leaking and scabbing.
 When the rash begins to scab, the patient will no longer be contagious, though it will take several days to heal.
 A person with the chickenpox may also exhibit a mild to severe fever, fatigue and a loss of appetite as the virus progresses.

 Who Can Be Affected by the Chickenpox?

-People of all ages can contract the varicella virus, from infants and toddlers to adults.
+People 1 year or older can contract the varicella virus, from infants and toddlers to adults.
 As children’s immune systems are still developing, school-age children are the most at-risk for contracting chickenpox, followed by adults working in childcare or spending most of their time around children.
 Though you will be immune to the chickenpox after your symptoms have subsided, you may be vulnerable to contracting shingles as you reach adulthood.
 To combat the shingles virus, a vaccination is available for adults over the age of 60.

 Complications from the Chickenpox Virus